SAITPublic/PIMLibrary/README.md

 ./scripts <build> <options>
 <build>
-all : uninstall, cmake, make, install uninstall : removes all FIMLibrary so and binaries from rocm path cmake : Does cmake make : build FIMLibrary install : installs to rocm path
+all : uninstall, cmake, make, install uninstall : removes all PIMLibrary so and binaries from rocm path cmake : Does cmake make : build PIMLibrary install : installs to rocm path

 <options>